xamjpz/assessmenthree/Assessment Task 3.md

 **Privacy and Data Protection**

 My project will collect user data such as save files, which will record their gameplay.
-For example, asdfasdfdasdfa
+It will only be locally saved on the device.

+**Fairness and Representation**

+My project will avoid stereotypes and bias, as the game will not contain anything that is targetted at any specific group or organisation, and will avoid harmful stereotypes, due to the game solely based on an astronaut lost in space trying to find his way back to Earth.

+**Mental and Emotional Wellbeing**

+There is a small chance that my game will slightly affect users mental health, but will not severly impact anyone.
+The game is design so that the scenes will not be extremely graphic.
+For example, the death animation for monsters will be just a simple breaking down into an element like fire or ice.

+**Cultural Sensitivities**

+There will be no content that is offensive to other cultures and the game will not contain anything to do with race.

+## *PMI Chart**